 Trying an antidepressant to treat migraine headaches might seem surprising.
-After all, aren't depression and migraines two different conditions?
+After all, aren't depression and migraine two different conditions?

 And if it's not right for you?
 Well, that's what Cove’s here for.
 Our entire mission is to make it easier for migraine sufferers to get the ongoing support and access to the care they need.

-So, let’s dive into antidepressant medication for migraines and you can see if it’s a potential treatment option for you.
+So, let’s dive into antidepressant medication for migraine and you can see if it’s a potential treatment option for you.

 We know—that's a whole lot of abbreviations and long words.
 The good news is that you only have to focus on one right now: tricyclic antidepressants.

-During a migraine, doctors believe that your serotonin levels plummet.
-Tricyclic antidepressants help prevent migraines from happening as frequently by maintaining a healthy serotonin level.
+During a migraine attack, doctors believe that your serotonin levels plummet.
+Tricyclic antidepressants help prevent attacks from happening as frequently by maintaining a healthy serotonin level.

 Many people start to see results within one month and one study published in the National Institute of Health shows they become more effective the longer you take them—six months to be exact.